 *REMEMBER Try to keep your dog on a consistent bathroom schedule.
 I’ve found every 3-5 hours (every 30 min - 1 hour for a puppy) works well.
 When it’s time to potty, take them out to a designated spot and encourage them to go.
+Have your treats ready for when your dog is able to successfully go!
 This is what worked best for me, and your results may vary depending on both you and your dog.

 Now I've always thought of potty training in steps:

-I recommend keeping them on a leash at all times as they accompany you through the house.
-That way you can catch your dog before or in the act of having an accident.
-When you catch them in the act, pick them up and place them in a designated spot outside.
-If you catch it after the fact, you cannot discipline them.
-If your dog is not kennel trained, I would recommend enclosing your dog in a small area of the house until you get back;
+I recommend keeping them on a leash at all times as they accompany you through the house -That way you can catch your dog before or in the act of having an accident;

 Once your dog has been consistent with potty training for about 5-7 months, you can take off the leash and allow your dog to free roam the entire house.